MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 ### Notification Actions

-Notifications can now contain actions but note that on Apple's platforms, these only on iOS 10 or newer and macOS 10.14 or newer.
+Notifications can now contain actions.
 On macOS and Linux (see [Linux limitations](#linux-limitations) chapter), these will only run on the main isolate by calling the `onDidReceiveNotificationResponse` callback.
 On iOS and Android, these will run on the main isolate by calling the `onDidReceiveNotificationResponse` callback if the configuration has specified that the app/user interface should be shown i.e. by specifying the `DarwinNotificationActionOption.foreground` option on iOS and the `showsUserInterface` property on Android.
 If they haven't, then these actions may be selected by the user when an app is sleeping or terminated and will wake up your app.
 However, it may not wake up the user-visible part of your App; but only the part of it which runs in the background.
 This is done by spawning a background isolate.

 This plugin contains handlers for iOS & Android to handle these background isolate cases and will allow you to specify a Dart entry point (a function).
 When the user selects a action, the plugin will start a **separate Flutter Engine** which will then invoke the `onDidReceiveBackgroundNotificationResponse` callback